chouhanprashant/Penetration-Testing/Bugs/IDORs.md

 ## 1. What is IDOR?
 Insecure Direct Object Reference (IDOR) is a security vulnerability that occurs when an attacker can manipulate input to access or modify resources that they shouldn't have access to.
 This typically happens when an application directly references internal objects, such as files, database records, or other resources, based on user input without adequate access control.

+### Example:
-For example, if a URL looks like `/profile?id=123`, an attacker might change `id=123` to `id=124` to access another user's profile.
+For instance, if a URL looks like `/profile?id=123`, an attacker might change `id=123` to `id=124` to access another user's profile.
 Proper authorization checks should ensure that only authorized users can access or modify their resources.

+---

 ## 2. Step-by-Step Instructions for Testing IDOR